 Students begin their studies with foundational science courses in biology, physics, general chemistry, organic chemistry, biochemistry, microbiology, physiology, math, and statistics, and then use these basic sciences as tools to solve environmental public health problems.
 Students are involved in actual and simulated field projects with data gathering and analysis, characterization of environmental public health problems, evaluation of alternative solutions, and presentation of results in written and oral formats.
 All Environmental Public Health students complete a professional internship for academic credit with a private sector company or public health agency.

-• Demonstrate critical thinking and problem solving abilities for environmental public health issues as an individual and as a member of a problem solving team
+- Demonstrate critical thinking and problem solving abilities for environmental issues as an individual and as a member of a problem solving team,

-• Integrate knowledge in social, physical, and biological sciences to evaluate environmental public health issues
+- Integrate knowledge in social, physical, and biological sciences to evaluate environmental issues, and

-• Apply knowledge of scientific methods to evaluate compliance with environmental public health standards and assess risks to workers and the public
+- Apply knowledge of scientific methods to evaluate compliance with environmental health standards and assess risks to workers and the public.

-Career opportunities include, but are not limited to: environmental health specialist, public health specialist, industrial hygienist, toxicologist, epidemiologist, air and water pollution specialist, hazardous and solid waste specialist, occupational safety specialist, environmental consultant, and health educator.
+Occupations of Environmental Public Health alumni include, but are not limited to: environmental public health specialist, industrial hygienist, toxicologist, epidemiologist, air quality analyst, water quality manager, pollution prevention specialist, hazardous and solid waste specialist, occupational safety specialist, radiation safety officer, disaster assistance team leader, emergency manager, environmental consultant, and health educator.
+In addition, Environmental Public Health is excellent preparation for entry into medical school, veterinary school and other health-related professional programs as well as masters and PhD programs in a variety of scientific disciplines.

 Freshman | |||